axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

  <p>So for Radical we came up with RADs, without the baggage of money.
 You do something, other people recognize it as a contribution, recognize them, and the results was RADs.</p>
  <p>Later we realized that <em>recognized contribution</em>&rdquo; was the key.
 If you have 10% of the RADs, you get 10% of the dividends; if you 200 RADs and I have 100, you get twice what I do.</p>
  <p>If you do not get what you think you deserve, you will have to talk to other co-owners to learn why.</p>
+ <p>The co-owners can decide whether to make accessible to the public, too.
+In the spirint of Transparecyb, our strong reecomendation is to always do so.</p>

 <h1><em>RADs!</em></h1>
  <p>We made an app to do the math (free in Apple and Android stores).
 And we also made the RADs public.</p>